rpcrimi/Scikit_Learn/markdown/classification.md

 	```
 	- After running this script we should see the following decision boundaries:
 ![SVM_nonlin_example_separated](/images/svm_nonlin_example_separated.png?raw=true "SVM_nonlin_example_separated")
-	- Scikit Learn transformed our space so that it could classify the data as accurately as possible.
-However, you should note that this dataset is not classified completely correct.
+	- Scikit Learn transformed our space to classify the data as accurately as possible.
+However, note that this dataset is not completely classified correctly.
 For example, the red points in the center are still classified as blue points.
 In practice, we can supply kernel values to our SVM for better classification.

 The full code for this example can be found [here](https://github.com/rpcrimi/Scikit_Learn/blob/master/code/nonlin_svm.py)

 ## Other Classification Tools
 SVMs are very useful when data can be transformed such that there exists a linear separator.
 However, there are many cases where we cannot transform our data into such spaces.
-To learn about other classification tools Scikit Learn provides, visit http://scikit-learn.org/stable/supervised_learning.html#supervised-learning
+Scikit Learn provides tools to help us with those situations.
+To learn more, visit http://scikit-learn.org/stable/supervised_learning.html#supervised-learning

 Up Next: [Linear Regression](https://github.com/rpcrimi/Scikit_Learn/blob/master/markdown/linear_regression.md)